A Class of $(n, k, r, t)_i$ LRCs Via Parity Check Matrix: Introduction

+Codes that attain the bound (\ref{LRC_eq6}) were constructed in \cite{Kadhe}.
+Recently, in some theoretical aspects, dual containing LRCs have been studied in \cite{Mukhopadhyay}.
+Xu \textit{et al.}, in \cite{Xu}, observed complete structures and constructions of optimal quaternary $(r, \delta)$ LRCs via parity check matrix.
+Parity check matrix is a valuable tool for studying linear codes.
+Thus, some analogous study via parity check matrix is necessary to understand various intrinsic algebraic and combinatorial properties of $(n, k, r, t)$ LRCs.

-In this letter, we focus only on $(n,k,r,t)$ IS-LRCs, where each recovery set has precisely one parity.
-The rest of the letter is arranged in the following manner.
-In Section II, we analyze some bounds and properties of the code through the standard parity check matrix.
-In Section III, two constructions of distance optimal codes are given, which are also rate optimal.
-Section IV shows a property for a distance optimal $q$-ary $(n,k,r,t)$ IS-LRCs.
-The letter concludes in Section V.
+This article focuses only on systematic $(n,k,r,t)_i$ LRCs, where each recovery set has precisely one parity \big(Single-Parity LRCs\big).
+Amid these codes, without loss of generality, we consider those systematic codes, where the first $k$ coordinates of a codeword indicate the data symbols.
+The rest of the paper is arranged in the following manner.
+After giving some background and the pertinent setting in Section II, we analyze some bounds and properties of the code through the standard parity check matrix in Section III.
+Section IV consists of several constructions of distance optimal and rate optimal codes.
+Further, Section V shows a property for a distance optimal $q$-ary $(n, k, r, t)_i$ LRCs.
+The paper concludes in Section VI.